Tag: Synth Britannia (Page 1 of 2)

 OBERHEIM OBX (1979)

-For years, QUEEN declared “No Synthesizers” on their albums before finally relenting in 1980 by using an OBX on their album ‘The Game’.
+For years, QUEEN declared “No Synthesizers” on their albums before relenting in 1980 by using an OBX on their album ‘The Game’.
 Also used by JAPAN’s Richard Barbieri and ULTRAVOX’s Billy Currie, this polyphonic was the first to use individual voice cards.
-Available in four or eight voice configurations, this was the start of the series that would later include the OBXa and OB8.
+Available in four or eight voice configurations, this started a series that would later include the OBXa and OB8.
 This family of instruments eventually became known for a fat, raunchy brass sound that was ubiquitous in the era.

 Iconic example of use: ULTRAVOX ‘We Stand Alone’